What is domestic violence?

-Violence inflicted by adults on each other in their homes has traditionally been called “domestic violence”.
-Until the early 1990s, and the passing of the Domestic Violence Act 1995 in New Zealand, the community and authorities tended to treat domestic violence differently from other forms of assault – what went on between a couple and their family in their home was considered their private business.
+Community and authorities tended to treat domestic violence differently from other forms of assault – what went on between a couple and their family in their home was considered their private business.
 The now more commonly used term, “family violence”, describes violence in all its forms among family members.
-The term recognises that violence affects the whole family, children in particular.
+The term recognizes that violence affects the whole family, children in particular.
 Children are likely to be physically and emotionally abused in a home where there is violence already.
 Children who see and hear assaults on others in the home are likely to suffer emotional and other health problems.

 Why are some of our homes unsafe?
 And what can be done about it?
-Perhaps our starting-point should be to recognise that family violence is a crime.
+Perhaps our starting-point should be to recognize that family violence is a crime.
 It is not a private matter that is no one else’s business.
-The Police and courts take family violence seriously.
-Police will act when they suspect or uncover incidences of family violence.
-New powers (see under Police Safety Orders) allow them to remove an offender, or even a suspected offender, to remove the immediate risk and to give everyone an opportunity to assess their situation.

-When they attend an incident, they also use an internationally recognised scoring tool to assess partner risk.
+When they attend an incident, they also use an internationally recognized scoring tool to assess partner risk.
 They also have a Child Risk Factor Tool, which helps them predict the risks for children.
 Family violence is rarely a singular or random event.
 Where it is present, it punctuates the life of a relationship and it gets worse as time passes.
 Most reported family violence is committed by men against women and children, although women, like men, can assault children.
 A growing number of men say that female violence against them is not treated as seriously as male assaults on women.
 International research indicates only about 20% of family violence incidents are actually reported.
 So a lot is happening in our community that the Police don’t know about.
 Whether we’re a victim, neighbour, part of the extended family, teacher, carer or just a member of the community, we can help make it stop.
-The numbers don’t make good reading.
-They reflect a sad situation for too many New Zealand families.

 Reporting domestic violence